microsoft/MLOps_VideoAnomalyDetection/README.md

 ## Hardware Dependencies

-A computer with a GPU, for example an Azure VM.
-Compare VM [sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu) and [prices](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/)).
+A computer with a GPU, for example a Linux Azure VM.
+Compare VM [sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) and [prices](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/)).
+If you don't know what to choose, we recommend the Standard NC6, the most affordable VM with a GPU.

 ## Dataset